Krishan Mehta, PhD

 Paula has been a fundraiser for over 20 years.
 As President, Stephen Thomas Ltd (ST), a fundraising and marketing agency serving non-profits, Paula is responsible for client services as well as the overall operations of the agency.
 Her passion lies in working directly with the non-profit organizations she is proud to serve.
 Paula has provided strategic counsel for a number of ST clients including the Canadian Cancer Society, Susan G. Komen Breast Cancer Foundation and Amnesty International among many others.
 Paula provides strategic insight into fundraising and marketing strategies and crafts multi-channel plans that include the integration of digital and traditional direct response strategies.
 Paula has been a volunteer for the Association of Fundraising Professionals (AFP) for a many years.
 She has Chaired the Toronto Fundraising Congress and currently sits on the Congress Management team.
 On the national level, Paula has served on the AFP Canada Counsel and currently sits on the inaugural Board of Canada’s AFP as Secretary/Treasurer.
 Paula is mom to two great kids.

-Currently the Vice President of Artsmarketing Services Inc., Mark brings a wealth of knowledge and expertise to the nonprofit arts sector.
+Currently the Chief Marketing and Development Officer for Casey House, Mark brings a wealth of knowledge and expertise to the nonprofit arts sector.
+As a consultant, Mark served as Vice President of Artsmarketing Services Inc. for over six years and in private practice for more than a decade.
 He taught fundraising in the Combined Arts Administration Program at the University of Ottawa.
 Mark has held senior positions with the National Gallery of Canada, Opera Lyra Ottawa, Opera Ontario, and Kitchener-Waterloo and Opera Hamilton, the Centre for the Arts at Brock University and the Shaw Festival.
 Mark is an active member of the Association of Fundraising Professionals (AFP), having served on the Executive and Board of Directors as well as a variety of Board Committees for both the Greater Toronto and Ottawa Chapters.

 Stewart has over 15 years of marketing, communications, fundraising and strategic planning experience in the charitable health sector.
 He currently serves as Holland Bloorview Kids Rehabilitation Hospital’s vice president, communications, marketing and advocacy where he provides executive leadership and management to all hospital communications activities.
 Prior to joining Holland Bloorview, he held a variety of marketing, strategy and communication leadership roles at The Arthritis Society and the Multiple Sclerosis Society of Canada.
 He brings significant skill in leading teams using collaborative processes to advance organizational growth.
 On a volunteer basis, Stewart sits on the board and serves as the vice president of government relations for the GTA chapter of the Association of Fundraising Professionals.
 He has also volunteered with Imagine Canada as a peer reviewer for their Standards Program and served as a press operations supervisor for the Toronto Pan Am Games.